chainer/chainer/docs/source/chainerx/tutorial/index.rst

 The left-hand-side of the colon shows the name of the backend to which the device belongs.
 ``native`` in this case refers to the CPU and ``cuda`` to CUDA GPUs.
 The integer on the right-hand-side shows the device index.
-Together, they uniquely identify a physical device on which an arrays is allocated.
+Together, they uniquely identify a physical device on which an array is allocated.

-If you do not want to specify the device each time you create an array, it is possible to change the default device using the :func:`chainerx.device_scope`.
+If you do not want to specify the device each time you create an array, it is possible to change the default device using :func:`chainerx.device_scope`.

 .. code-block:: python